joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/23/nyregion/salman-rushdie-stabbing-attack-court-testimony.html

 **Two People Stabbed Near Central Park in New York City, Police Say**\
 `The police arrested a man after the daylight attacks on the Upper West Side.
-It was not immediately clear what led to the stabbings in the affluent Manhattan neighborhood.`\
+It was not immediately clear what led to the stabbings, but the Police Department was investigating whether they were hate crimes.`\
 https://www.nytimes.com/2026/07/23/nyregion/nyc-central-park-west-stabbing.html

 **Senators Ask Hegseth to Fully Account for U.S. Troops Killed or Wounded in Iran**\